kokoko3k/koko-aio-slang/docs.md

     Input signal strength:
         The input signal gain
+    Input gamma:
+        Controls how much the signal has to be bright to produce the glow.
     Glow spread amount:
         The higher, the more the bright colors will smoothly expand.
         It emulates the natural antialiasing you see on CRTs on bright areas.